-I. Theological Boundaries with Respect to Creationism (+ a Discussion of Dinosaurs) (31) A. Introduction (31) B. The necessity for the historicity of Adam and Eve (34) C. Support from Scripture that Evolutionary Creationism is not a justifiable conclusion when the biblical material is allowed to speak on its own terms (36) D. What about the dinosaurs (38) II.
-II.
-An Assessment of Genesis 1:1-2:3 (40) A. Different interpretations of Genesis $1:1-2:3$ from the perspective of history and science (40) B. Initial support for a 24-hour mature earth view (40) C. Challenges to a 24-hour mature earth view with responses (41) Conclusions (48) III.
-A Bi blical Case for a Young Earth (49) Introduction (49) B. The Biblical Support (50) i.
+I. Theo blogical Boundaries with Respect to Creationism (+ a Discussion of Dinosaurs) (31) A. Introduction (31) B. The necessity for the historicity of Adam and Eve (34) C. Support from Scripture that Evolutionary Creationism is not a justifiable conclusion when the biblic material is allowed to speak on its own terms (36) D. What about the dinosaurs?
+(38) II.
+An Assessment of Genesis 1:1-2:3 (40) A. Different interpretations of Genesis 1:1-2:3 from the perspective of history and science (40) B. Initial support for a 24-hour mature earth view (40) C. Challenges to a 24-hour mature earth view with responses (42) D. Conclusions (49) III.
+III.
+A Biblical Case for a Young Earth (50) A. Introduction (50) B. Biblical support (51) i.
 Genesis 1:1-2:3 places the creation of humanity within the first week of creation.
-(50) ii.
+(51) ii.
 The NT closely associates the history of Genesis 2-4 with the beginning of the world.
-(51) - iii.
+(52) iii.
 Genesis' linear genealogies in Genesis 5 and 11 point to a recent humanity.
-(52) iv.
-Mankind's station as the climax of creation and sole image of God and Adam's high role as iv.
+(53) iv.
 Mankind's station as the climax of creation and sole image of God and Adam's high role as head of the first creation supports a young earth.
-(54) v.
+(55) v.
 Scripture usually portrays the suffering and death of living creatures, including animals, as part of curse, so millions of years of animal death and suffering pre-fall seems unlikely.
-(56) vi.
-Old earth models struggle to explain what actually changes in the non-human world at the curse, for they believe an extended period (even millions of years) of animal suffering and death already existed pre-fall.
-(62) vii.
-Conclusion (69) С. A scientific assessment of a young earth model (70)
+(57) vi.
+The limiting of animal death in the eternal state as a restoring of Eden suggests that all terrestrial death began after the fall.
+(63) vii.
+Conclusion (71) A scientific assessment of a young earth model (71)